 The sales booked in a foreign currency should be converted to Japanese yen by applying the exchange rate that is applied in preparing the company's financial statements.
-In the case where such exchange rate is not available, the telegraphic transfer middle rate (TTM) for the fiscal year should be used.
+In the case where such exchange rate is not available, the average telegraphic transfer middle rate (TTM) for the fiscal year should be used.

-2.7 Businesses/Corporate Entities Relevant for the Calculation of Jurisdictional Thresholds
+2.7 Businesses/Corporate Entities Relevant for the Calculation of Jurisdictional Thresholds Acquisitions

 With respect to share acquisitions, the aggregate domestic sales of the acquiring company group and the aggregate domestic sales of the target and its subsidiaries are relevant for the purpose of calculating the jurisdictional thresholds, while the seller's sales will not be included in sales of the target.
 The acquiring company group consists of the ultimate parent company of the acquiring company and the subsidiaries of the ultimate parent company.
-The ultimate parent company must be in the form of a 'company'.
-On the other hand, a company's subsidiary does not need to be in the form of a company.
+The ultimate parent company must be in the form of a "company".

+However, a company's subsidiary does not need to be in the form of a company.
 For example, a partnership can be a subsidiary.
-If company A, directly or indirectly, holds a majority of the voting rights in company B, company B is deemed to be a subsidiary of company B. In addition, if company A, directly or indirectly, holds between 40% and 50% of the voting rights in company B, company B can be determined to be a subsidiary of company A by taking various factors into consideration, such as board representation and loans.
+If Company A, directly or indirectly, holds a majority of the voting rights in Company B, Company B is deemed to be a subsidiary of Company A.

+In addition, if Company A, directly or indirectly, holds between 40% and 50% of the voting rights in Company B, Company B can be determined to be a subsidiary of Company A by taking various factors into consideration, such as board representation and loans from Company A.